kongpeter/Child-of-Now/README.md

 # Introduction

-## Background (Ziyue)
+## Background

-Focusing on the question "What will the life of a child born now look like?", the "Children Now" project will collectively imagine the 100-year lifetime of a child born in 2020, creating a rare and extraordinary moment in the life of the Victorian era.
+Focusing on the question "What will the life of a child born now look like?", the "Chiild of Now" project will collectively imagine the 100-year lifetime of a child born in 2020, creating a rare and extraordinary moment in the life of the Victorian era.
 Participants and visitors will have the opportunity to consciously sympathize with the next generation, who will inherit our culture, customs, and impact on the environment.

 The project is expected to take ten days in 2021 to show people the 100 years of a "person" in the form of a 144-meter tall augmented reality (AR) sculpture.
 In the project, we collected the personal portraits and voices of 14,400 participants from all walks of life.  fully represent the diversity of life in Victoria with different cultures, ages, languages, bodies, genders and voices.
 After sorting these portraits by the age of the participants, the giant will grow every minute for 10 days.
 When it grows from 1 to 100, the statue will continue to age by switching the face, body and voice of the contributor.
 People can see every moment of the life of the statue above Hammer Concert Hall through large screens and mobile phones, and can also watch screens throughout the city and around the world through real-time streaming.